Popular keywords

 Share

 Sleep and good health go hand-in-hand.
-It is not an exaggeration to say that sleep can be a powerful tool that heals your brain and body, ensuring you feel refreshed and energized the next day.
+It is not an exaggeration to say that sleep can be a powerful tool that heals your brain and body, ensuring you feel refreshed and energised the next day.
 When we are asleep, our body goes through various critical processes that help us recover from injuries, heal from within, and even fight illnesses.
 Therefore, adequate sleep is essential for a healthier body and a happy life.
 But there is more.
 In today’s article, we are here to unpack all about physical health and sleep.
 Read ahead to know more!

 How Does Physical Activity Help You Sleep Better?